 Of course, Indivisible.
-You’re soaking in it: a grassroots movement with thousands of local chapters and a mission to elect progressive leaders, rebuild democracy, and defeat the Trump/MAGA agenda.
+You’re soaking in it: a grassroots movement with thousands of local chapters and a mission to elect progressive leaders, rebuild democracy and defeat the Trump/MAGA agenda.

 Indivisible Greater Vancouver (IGV) works with other local, progressive groups and Indivisible chapters across the state and in nearby Portland.